partdavid/partdavid-env/README.rst

 Environment Files
 =================

 This is my specialized set of environment files.
-They're designed to live somewhere outside a user's home directory, so if "I" am someone else or exist in multiple accounts or something like Chef or Puppet likes screwing with my account, the environment lives on.

 It's broken into some pieces so other users can try out some of them.

-I worked hard to try to separate the editor environment files out of the home directory.
-My editor backups are kept in `~/.backups` but my editor dot-files are here.
+I've switched to Powershell, so this includes both bash and Powershell profiles.

 I have a weird editor setup so I doubt anyone really wants to share (I use a Dvorak keyboard layout, prefer Emacs with Viper (vi keybindings) but can use Vim in a pinch).
 Using Dvorak with vi keys means I have shifted the hand position of cursor controls to the left by one position.
 That's why `viper`, `vimrc` and `inputrc` all remap `hjkl` to `htns`.

 Files
 -----

+`Microsoft.PowerShell_profile.ps1`
+    My powershell profile.
+This is not modularized, so it has both preference-setting as well as custom prompt and utility function code.
+Namely, the `use` command to set your "context" and some hacks around the lack of a proper shell function implementation in `rbenv` and `pyenv`.

 `bashrc`
-    This ties all the bits together by setting things like the **ENV_HOME** variable, **EDITOR** and things like that.
+    This ties all the bashbits together by setting things like the **ENV_HOME** variable, **EDITOR** and things like that.
 It picks up customizations in the home directory, sets the prompt, etc. It's what you really don't want to source unless you're in for the full ride.
 Note that `bash_profile` is just a symlink to `bashrc`.

-`emacs`
-    The replacement for `~/.emacs`.
-It understands the **ENV_HOME** setting to find all its subordinate files in `emacs.d`, which is the replacement for `~/.emacs.d`.
-The `bin/editor` file knows how to invoke emacs to pick up this file.

-`vimrc`
+`dot-emacs`
+    My `.emacs` file.

+`dot-vimrc`
-    The replacement for `~/.vimrc`.
-I don't use vim a whole lot so this is minimal (just the cursor keys and stuff).
+    My `.vimrc` file.
+I use mainly emacs, so this is minimal (just the cursor keys and stuff).

-`inputrc`
+`dot-inputrc`
     The readline config that remaps cursor keys for vi-based line editing in any program using libreadline.

-`viper`
+`dot-viper`
     A small config for VIPER, the Emacs package that emulates Vi.

 `bin/editor`
     A convenience script that has the correct command lines for invoking Emacs (if installed) and Vim with the right arguments to make them pick up the replacement dot-files.
-I have an alias `e` which is aliased to this command.

 `bin/sup`
     A convenience wrapper for `sudo` that runs a command with sudo if provided;